 Here’s the current meta description for Simple Life Insures homepage:

 I think that does a pretty good job.

 So no change required.

 The H1 tag is still an important on-page ranking factor.

-For the home page, you will generally want to:
+For the homepage, you will want to:

-- communicate the site’s main purpose
+- communicate the site’s primary purpose;

 Here is the current H1 tag:

 <h1>Compare Affordable Life Insurance Quotes within 1 Minute</h1>